Bachelor of science in electrical engineering

 The program was established and designed to prepare students for professional practice and advanced studies.
 You will receive a broad education in electrical engineering as well as opportunities for hands-on learning.
 Our industry advisory board helps us stay current with the needs of the profession.

-- You should know how to apply technical knowledge and skills as an electrical engineer to solve problems for industrial and governmental organizations.
+- Apply technical knowledge and skills as electrical engineers to provide effective solutions in industrial and governmental organizations.

-- You should have communication, team and project management skills to work productively within your profession and community.
+- Utilize effective communication, team, and project management skills to work productively within their professions and communities.

-- You should conduct yourself as a responsible professional contributing to the greater benefit of society through technology.
+- Conduct themselves as responsible professionals contributing to the greater benefit of society through technology.

 - Design of logic circuits